marxin/texi2rst-generated/sphinx/gfortran/extensions-implemented-in-gnu-fortran.rst

 It is recommended that these should be used only for code that is accessing facilities outside of GNU Fortran, such as operating system or windowing facilities.
-It is best to constrain such uses to isolated portions of a program-portions that deal specifically and exclusively with low-level, system-dependent facilities.
+It is best to constrain such uses to isolated portions of a program--portions that deal specifically and exclusively with low-level, system-dependent facilities.
 Such portions might well provide a portable interface for use by the program as a whole, but are themselves not portable, and should be thoroughly tested each time they